-The USM Campus Safety Project is a university-wide effort to promote healthy relationships at USM by providing prevention education and response training on sexual assault, stalking, and relationship abuse for students, faculty, and staff, as well as coordinating campus and community-based programs and services.
+The USM Campus Safety Project is a university-wide effort to promote a safer community at USM by providing prevention education and response training on sexual assault, stalking, and relationship abuse for students, faculty, and staff, as well as coordinating campus and community-based programs and services.

 Title IX of the Educational Amendments of 1972 prohibits discrimination on the basis of sex in any federally funded educational program or activity.
 The Office of Civil Rights in the U.S. Department of Education has been charged with the regulations and enforcement of Title IX.
 In 2011, OCR issued a reminder to institutions of higher education that, “the sexual harassment of students, including sexual violence, interferes with students’ rights to receive an education free from discrimination.”
 Institutions have an obligation to prevent and respond to issues of sexual harassment and sexual assault on their campuses.